franciscosuca/onlineCv/Docs/project-plan.md

 - Retrieve data from cosmosDB
 - Create pipeline on Github to connect with AZ (Deploy webapp to azure static webapp)

+## v2.0.1

+- Include semantic in the newest pipeline
+- Add docs for step to use DNS for the containerApp

 ## vX.0.0 --> Time to create your own NPM

 - Replace react webpage icon